 But it is important to remember that air-dried dog food has had its moisture removed.
 If you re-add this moisture, then the total weight is more reasonable and in line with wet/canned dog food.

-Despite the enormous cost of Ziwi Peak Air-Dried dog food, if you considered feeding your dog a mixture of Air Dried Dog Food and fresh ingredients, the cost can be a lot more realistic.
+Despite the enormous cost of Ziwi Peak Air-Dried dog food, if you consider feeding your dog a mixture of Air-Dried Dog Food and fresh ingredients, the cost can be a lot more realistic.